paybygroup/docs/contents/pbgapis.md

 <br />
 **RESPONSE**
-  Returns a hash with `inivtees` array containig an info hash for each invitee account.
+  Returns a hash with `invitees` array containig an info hash for each invitee account.

   Each user info hash contains: